Calculator5329/Finance-Dashboard/README.md

 - [Technologies Used](#technologies-used)
 - [Installation](#installation)

 ## Project Overview
 This project is a conceptual Finance Dashboard created in Power BI designed to help users manage personal finances.
-It visualizes key metrics to track net worth, income, savings, and expenses, facilitating informed financial decision-making.
+It visualizes key metrics to track income, savings, expenses, and facilitating informed financial decision-making.

 ## Requirements and KPIs
 Based on hypothetical stakeholder needs, the dashboard aims to provide: